-- The Downtown Urban Redevelopment Area (DURA), the first designated area for urban renewal in Madison, encompasses 400 properties and a total area of 373.14 acres.
+- The Downtown Urban Redevelopment Area (DURA), the first designated area for urban renewal in Madison, encompasses approximately 500 acres.
+DURA map (PDF)

-- The Downtown Urban Redevelopment Plan (URP), the micro-plan for the DURA, guides property owners, decision-makers, and policy implementation to make change a reality for this area.
+- The Downtown Urban Redevelopment Plan (URP), the master plan for the DURA, guides property owners, decision-makers, and policy implementation to make change a reality for this area.

 UNDERWAY!
 Congregate Stormwater Improvements